 We respond to our stakeholders and work towards co-production of science to solve environmental problems.

 Science Center Objects

 The Restoration Assessment and Monitoring Program for the Southwest (RAMPS) seeks to assist U.S. Department of the Interior and other land management agencies and private partners in developing successful restoration strategies for dryland ecosystems of the southwestern United States.
-Invasive species, fire, urban expansion, and other disturbances have degraded southwestern ecosystems.
+Invasive species, drought, habitat loss, fire, urban expansion, and other disturbances have degraded southwestern ecosystems.
 In water-limited regions, restoration can be difficult and costly.
 These growing problems often cross administrative boundaries, requiring people to proactively work together.
 In response, RAMPS has created an inter-disciplinary network of scientists, land managers, and practitioners coordinated at the Southwest Biological Science Center that use service-delivery models to improve restoration strategies and outcomes.

 Launched in June 2016, RAMPS was developed to assist U.S. Department of the Interior (DOI) and other land management agencies develop successful restoration strategies for the water-limited ecosystems of the Southwest.
 RAMPS is funded by DOI and composed of scientists and managers from multiple USGS Science Centers, DOI management agencies, and universities.